 Dad is also not having a good day at work!
 Oh my!

 The parents asked their daughter to help clean up the basement that they rented out.
 The whole place is now a bacteria infested drug lab.
 No a big deal for Adera.

-We also designed a set of icons that represent each category of pests and some system icons too.
+I also designed a set of icons that represent each category of pests and some system icons too.
 Adera now uses them in print as part of their visual identity.

 Paralax magic done with the power of WebGL.